bil/data-python/README.md

 ## Data Availability

-The `bil` package is an API for interacting with [publically deposited data](https://purl.stanford.edu/zz618yg1930).
+The `bil` package is an API for interacting with [publicly deposited data](https://purl.stanford.edu/zz618yg1930).
 In that directory, each recording session has its own identifier under the `data` directory.
 For instance, "U201130_01" is the first session by subject U on 2020-11-30.

 **Not all data types are available for all sessions.**